enriquebelarte/sro-lab/README.md

 * The lab assumes that there is an cluster already deployed

-    * For upstream this will be Kubernetes
-    * For downstream this will be OpenShift
-* The lab will contain the following exercises:
+* The lab contains the following exercises:
     * **Exercise 1**
         * SRO will be deployed along with NFD dependency for SRO v1
         * Verify SRO and NFD are running